eibenp/homebridge-gree-airconditioner/README.md

 * GREE Air Conditioners with WiFi support (hardware version v1.x.x, v2.x.x and v3.x.x)
 * May work with other GREE compatible AC units (e.g. Sinclair)
     * Successfully tested with Sinclair SIH-13BITW
+* GREE Air Conditioners connected to GCloud (bridge and subdevices topology)

 > If you get _"error:1C80006B:Provider routines::wrong final block length"_ error message then your device is not supported or incorrect encryption version is selected.
 >